 When you analyze something that has been designed or are creating something yourself, run through the list of these basic principles in your mind.

 When examining your work, ask questions like… “Did I arrange elements in ways so they “held together” as logical groups? (proximity).
 Are there any elements like text or images that are “floating off” and do not align with anything else? (alignment).

 The more critical you are of your work, the more it will improve.

-When we design, we decide what is most important, and what is secondary, tertiary, and other-aries.
-Our decisions define what are headlines (h1), subheads (h2), body copy (text), and other levels of hierarchy.
+When we design, we decide what is most important and secondary, tertiary, and other-aries.
+Our decisions define what headlines (h1), subheads (h2), body copy (text), and other levels of hierarchy are.
 Defining hierarchy brings order to the work and makes it easier to use.

-Typographic hierarchy is one of the most common ways we define hierarchy in visual design.
-When using type, we have many different tools in our toolbox for developing order in our layouts.
+Typographic hierarchy is one of the most effective ways to define a hierarchy in visual design.
+We have many different tools in our toolbox for developing order in our layouts when using type.
 For example: